U.N. summit aims for global pact to protect nature

 Unlike the U.N. climate talks, Montreal's summit will see few world leaders, which negotiators say could make it tougher to reach an ambitious agreement.

-Canadian Prime Minister Justin Trudeau plans to attend some of the summit, his government said.
+Canadian Prime Minister Justin Trudeau is attending the summit's opening ceremony on Tuesday.

 EXPLAINER-What's on the agenda at the U.N.'s COP15 nature summit?